 - Minnesota Statute 325E.387 mandates the availability of products free of polybrominated diphenyl ethers (PBDE), which have been used in a wide variety of products as a flame retardant.

-Federal government entities are required to follow the Comprehensive Procurement Guidelines, which promotes the use of products made with materials recovered from the municipal solid waste stream.
+Federal government entities are required to follow the Comprehensive Procurement Guidelines.